zbirenbaum/copilot.lua/README.md

 ##### plugin_manager_path

-This is installation path of Packer, change to the plugin manager installation path of your choice
+This is installation path of Packer, change this to the plugin manager installation path of your choice

 Example: